-- Get rid of any soaked porous or absorbent material that you can (like ceiling tiles, papers, furniture and even water-damaged drywall, carpeting and insulation).
+2. Remove all debris and wet items.
+Get rid of any soaked porous or absorbent material that you can (like ceiling tiles, papers, and wet insulation)

-- If you can’t get rid of saturated carpeting right away, remove water from it with a carpet extractor or wet/dry vacuum.
+4. If you can’t get rid of saturated carpeting right away, remove water from it with a carpet extractor or wet/dry vacuum.

 If possible, run a dehumidifier until porous surfaces in the space have dried out completely.
 It can take anywhere from two days to several weeks to dry out a flood-damaged building.
 Materials like plaster and insulation will take a long time to dry, so it may be better to replace them entirely.
 Until everything is dry, mold can continue to damage the building.

-- First choice: Commercial mold and mildew removers
+1. First choice: Commercial mold and mildew removers

-- Second choice: Washing soda or tri-sodium phosphate (5 tablespoons per gallon of water)
+2. Second choice: Washing soda or tri-sodium phosphate (5 tablespoons per gallon of water)